GayanAthukorala/DeltaHacks9/README.md

 # LocalLove - DeltaHacks 9

 This is our project for DeltaHacks 9 "The Hackathon for change" created by Ahren, Rhea, Gayan, and Youtso.
-Checkout our devpost here: https://devpost.com/software/local-love
+Check out our Devpost here: https://devpost.com/software/local-love

 ## Description

-Our app helps connect consumer to local retailers/restuarants by filtering out large corporations when they search for goods and services
+Our app helps connect consumers to local retailers/restaurants by filtering out large corporations when they search for goods and services

 ## Languages, Frameworks, and Tools Used